Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 Ideally, every soil observation would be accompanied by corresponding soil analytical measurements to produce the most accurate and comprehensive soil information possible.

+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Soil can be assessed quantitatively based on direct or indirect measurements using analytical techniques (in a laboratory or in the field) and qualitatively or descriptively based on observations in the field that adhere to some soil description guidelines.
+Examples of subjective observations are: diagnostic soil materials and horizons, soil classes, Munsell color classes, manual texture assessment (texture-by-hand), structure, compaction, root abundance and similar.</div>\EndKnitrBlock{rmdnote}

 It is important to emphasize that soil properties, and the methods used to assess soil properties, are two distinctly different concepts.
 The two can be defined together (functional definition) or can be defined